Goat's Rue use while Breastfeeding

 An herbal tea containing goat's rue, fenugreek, hibiscus, fennel, rooibos, vervain, raspberry, and vitamin C (Humana Still-Tee, Humana GmbH, Herford, Germany) or water was randomly given to nursing mothers in a dosage of 3 cups daily beginning on the day of delivery.
 Several markers of antioxidant capacity were measured in breastmilk on day 1 and again after 7 to 10 days.
 No difference was found in the markers between mothers who received the tea and the water.

-In a randomized, double blinded study, a placebo or galactogogue containing 5 grams of a mixture of galega and silymarin-phosphatidylserine in an unspecified proportion and from an unspecified source was given once daily to mothers of preterm infants.
+In a randomized, double blinded study, a placebo or galactogogue containing 5 grams of a mixture of silymarin-phosphatidylserine and Galega (goat's rue) in a commercial product (Piulatte Plus, Milte) was given once daily to mothers of preterm infants.
 Phosphatidyl serine purportedly has improved bioavailability over silymarin alone.
 The placebo group received 5 grams of lactose once daily.
 The medication or placebo was given from day 3 to day 28 postpartum.
 Mothers pumped using a breast pump every 2 to 3 hours during the day and as desired at night.
 Milk production was measured on days 7, 14 and 28 postpartum.
 Daily milk production averaged 200 mL in the treated group and 115 mL in the control group.
 The total amount of milk produced during the study period and the proportion of women producing more than 200 mL daily was greater in the treated group than controls on days 7 and 28.
+Mothers were contacted at 3 and 6 months postpartum concerning breastmilk production.
+Of the 89 mothers who responded satisfactorily at 3 months, more mothers who had received silymarin-galega were exclusively breastfeeding than those who received placebo (22/50 vs 12/50).
+Also, more mothers were feeding more than 50% breastmilk to their infants in the treatment group than the placebo group (29/50 vs 18/50).
+At 6 months postpartum, more mothers were feeding more than 50% breastmilk to their infants in the treatment group than the placebo group (22/50 vs 12/50).
+These differences were statistically significant.

-8. Nikolov P, Avramov NR.
-[Investigations on the effect of Foeniculum vulgare, Carum carvi, Anisum vulgare, Crataegus oxyacanthus, and Galga officinalis on lactation].
+Nikolov P, Avramov NR.
 Izv Meditsinskite Inst Bulg Akad Naukite Sofia Otd Biol Meditsinski Nauki.
-1951;1:169-82.
-PMID: 14888359
+1951;1:169–82.
+[Investigations on the effect of Foeniculum vulgare, Carum carvi, Anisum vulgare, Crataegus oxyacanthus, and Galga officinalis on lactation] [PubMed: 14888359]

 CAS Registry Number